 Only when the ice melted in the postglacial period, the sea level rose, the Arctic Ocean was formed, the land connection between East Asia and Alaska was interrupted, and the Gulf Stream in the North Atlantic brought warm water to the Arctic Ocean, did the entire atmospheric circulation change.
 The air fronts moving westward from the Aleutian Islands on the one hand and from Iceland on the other reshaped the climate of the northern latitudes; it became humid and strongly oceanic in tint on the western flanks of the land masses.
-In the northern part of the former periglacial steppes, tundra vegetation now spread and conquered the areas that had become ice-free, followed by forest vegetation, starting from the refugia, until the tundra and forest zones assumed their present position.
+In the N part of the former periglacial steppes, tundra vegetation now spread and conquered the areas that had become ice-free, followed by forest vegetation, starting from the refugia, until the tundra and forest zones assumed their present position.

 The periglacial steppe vegetation retreated into the arid area of today's continental steppes, and with it the corresponding fauna.
-But the animal species that could not keep up with the changes, perhaps also due to the appearance of man, became extinct.
-These were just the largest forms such as mammoth, woolly rhinoceros, giant deer (Megaloceros) and others (cf. Walter & Breckle 1991).
+But the animal species that could not keep up with the changes, parallel to the appearance of man, became extinct.
+These were just the largest forms such as mammoth, woolly Rhinoceros, giant deer (Megaloceros) and others (cf. Walter & Breckle 1991).

-These remarks are intended to suggest that today's zonal tundra vegetation, but also the boreal coniferous forest zone with the many bogs in their present form, are recent new formations.
+These remarks are intended to suggest that today's zonal tundra vegetation, but also the boreal coniferous forest zone with the many bogs in their present form, are in geological terms rather recent new formations.
 Today's raised bogs probably did not exist in the past either.
 Certain relicts of the periglacial steppes can be found on chalk cliffs in central Russia.
 Carex humilis with its scattered occurrence in the steppe heaths is also considered a periglacial relict.
 In the alpine mats grow many species that genetically belong to typical steppe genera, such as Astragalus, Oxytropis, Potentilla, Pulsatilla, Festuca, Avena s.l., especially also Artemisia, the edelweiss (Leontopodium) and Aster alpinus.

-8 Orobiome VIII - Mountain Tundra
+8 Orobiome VIII - Mountain tundra

-The altitudinal succession is very short in these northern latitudes of ZB VIII.
+The elevational sequence is very short in these N latitudes of ZB VIII.
 Already at low altitude the forest line is reached, formed by Picea, Pinus sibirica or Larix, depending on the geographical position.
-Above this in the alpine stage, however, one does not find a typical tundra, but a mountain tundra (Stan-Jukovitsch 1973).
+Above this in the alpine belt, however, one does not find a typical tundra, but a mountain tundra (Stanjukovitsch 1973).

-In the Alps, the first snow falls on ground that is not yet frozen, and the temperature on the ground remains around 0 °C throughout the winter under a thick blanket of snow.
-The perennial herbs are therefore not exposed to deep frosts or frost-drying and the vegetation consists of dense alpine mats.
+In the Alps, the first snow falls on unfrozen ground and the temperature on the ground remains at about 0 °C throughout the winter under a thick blanket of snow.
+The perennial herbs are therefore not exposed to deep frosts or frost-drought and the vegetation consists of dense alpine mats.

-It is different in the mountain tundra: the snow falls on ground that is already frozen, the snow cover is thin and blown off the peaks.
+It is different in the mountain tundra: the snow falls on ground that is already frozen, the snow cover is thin and blown off from the summits.
 There is permafrost, which is almost non-existent in the Alps.
 Winter storms are very strong, frost weathering is very intense; the debris moves slowly downwards (solifluction), and the fine soil is blown out.
-All this results in the mountain peaks in the mountain tundra being bare and called 'golzy' (Russian golyj = bare).
+All this results in the mountain peaks in the mountain tundra being bare and called 'Golzy' (Russian golyj = bare).
 They are covered only by lichens and a few mosses, as well as isolated dwarf shrubs between the rocks.
 The conditions are reminiscent of the wind-swept ridges of the Alps with Loiseleuria and the same lichens.